Trouble swallowing or moving food from the mouth to the stomach is called dysphagia.

 - poor head or upper body control

-- less lip, tongue, and throat strength, range of motion, and coordination
+- less lip, tongue, and throat strength

 - trouble concentrating on eating

 - impulsive behaviour when you eat, such as taking bites that are too big

 - trouble following proper techniques when swallowing (if you forget what you were told to do or how to finish the movement of a safe swallow, called apraxia)

 You may need a feeding tube to get nutrition if you have trouble swallowing.
 You may still be able to eat, but a feeding tube makes sure you get enough nutrients.
 Swallowing often gets better over time.